lurchmath/lde/docs/api-phases.md

  * For details on the priority queue, see
    [this section of the source code](https://github.com/lurchmath/lde/blob/master/src/lde.litcoffee#validation-priority-queue).

+An `OutputStructure` `S` is validated by calling `S.validate(worker,callback)`, with the first parameter being an `LDEWorker` instance available for use (see documentation link above) and the second parameter being the function to call when the work is complete (passing no parameters).
+That validation function should generate feedback about `S` but does not need to mark `S` clean nor actively return its worker to the queue; those things happen automatically.
+It can feel free to use the entire API for the `LDEWorker` class, including installing scripts, functions, or data as needed.

 When the last `OutputStructure` that needed validation finishes it, feedback of type "validation complete" is emitted by the LDE.
 [More details on types of feedback appear here.](api-lde.md#types-of-feedback)